MichaelAllenWarner/relativistic-dynamics/README.md

 # A Gentle Introduction to Relativistic Dynamics And Electromagnetism

 This is a long paper (or short book) on relativistic dynamics and electromagnetism that I’ve been working on for some time, written in LaTeX.
-The `.tex` file is an eyesore, and trying to prettify it with a hard line-wrap at this stage causes too many breaking bugs to count, but the [PDF it generates](https://drive.google.com/open?id=0BzbijOFcLYkTSWJ5R0s5U1ZMYWM) looks great.
-I hope to finish it soon.
+Feel free to download the [PDF](https://drive.google.com/file/d/0BzbijOFcLYkTSWJ5R0s5U1ZMYWM/view?usp=sharing&resourcekey=0-VMvPOHPxyPgNhBhy-7ZcDQ).
+Disclaimer: I am not a physicist.